Visit key sites across the Borough that played an important role in the spread of Christianity

 The trail is an integral part of the wider Northern Ireland Tourist Board St Patrick's Trail signature project.
 The trail covers a sixty-mile long driving route taking in various St Patrick and Christian Heritage visitor sites within Northern Ireland of which Bangor is a significant part.

 An informational leaflet to accompany the trail is available from all sites on the trail along with Bangor Visitor Information Centre, Ards Visitor Information Centre and other council information points.
-Download the Ards and North Down Christian Heritage Trail Booklet
+Download the Ards and North Down Christian Heritage Trail Booklet (PDF)

 The Bangor Christian Heritage: